Blas1ed/Gorilla-Vehicles/README.md

 How to download other .vehicle files first join the discord then go to # Upload Vehicles then download the vehicle file then go to your dll location and find the folder called "Gorilla Vehicles" and put it in there boom now you have a new vehicle to play with!

+ALSO YOU MUST TURN OFF TURNING FOR THIS MOD TO OPERATE CORRECTLY!

 # For Creators
 You can download the template project here: